tetul/starter-academic/content/project/LC-MS/index.md

 This method is intented to be transferable to different insects.
-Current sub-projects include optimizing lyophilization conditions for brain dissections of ants, using in-house made stage-tips for sample cleanup and standardizing the bradford method of protein estimation for species with large brain size variation."
+Current sub-projects include optimizing lyophilization conditions for brain dissections of ants, using in-house made stage-tips for sample cleanup and standardizing the Bradford method of protein estimation for species with large brain size variation."
 authors: []
 tags: []
 categories: []